 If your meeting is a virtual team meeting and you’re on the phone, then start with something like: “Hello everyone, it’s New-in-Town here.
 Let’s see who we’ve got on the phone before we kick off.
 Did I hear Old Hand dial in?”
 Then check off your attendees.

-If you haven’t got everyone together, whether you’re meeting in person or virtually, you have two choices: Either hang on for a bit, or carry on and let them interrupt you later.
+If you haven’t got everyone together, whether you’re meeting in person or virtually, you have two choices: Either hang on for a bit or carry on and let them interrupt you later.
 I make that decision based on who we are waiting for and who is doing the waiting.
-For example, in a room of senior managers who are hanging around waiting for someone I could catch up with afterwards, I would go ahead and start.
+For example, in a room of senior managers who are hanging around waiting for someone I could catch up with afterward, I would go ahead and start.
 If the person missing is the project sponsor, then I’d wait and see if s/he arrives in the next few minutes.

 Either way, don’t let the people in the room hang around for more than a couple of minutes because it’s disrespectful of their time and tells them that it’s OK to be late next time.